 Wondering Why is Annapurna Base Camp Famous (Click here).

 The terrain varies from steep ascents to rocky paths.
 It is challenging, particularly after rainfall.
 Weather conditions affect your trek.
-So choose the time wisely so that you will face fewer challenges.
+So choose the time wisely to face fewer challenges.
 You will experience the cold temperatures and possible rain, especially at higher altitudes.
-Good preparation and reasonable level of fitness will ensure you enjoy the beautiful scenery, rich culture and the feeling of incredible achievement.
+Good preparation and a reasonable level of fitness will ensure you enjoy the beautiful scenery, rich culture, and the feeling of incredible achievement.

 Here are some factors that contribute to the difficulty level of this popular trekking route:

-1. Altitude: The hike has an altitude of 4,130 meters (13,550 feet) to the Annapurna Base Camp.
-Although trekkers are in most cases able to acclimatize, there is the imminent danger of altitude sickness, particularly when not enough precaution is observed.
+- Altitude: The hike reaches 4,130 meters (13,550 feet) at Annapurna Base Camp.
+Although trekkers can, in most cases, acclimatize, there is an imminent risk of altitude sickness, particularly when insufficient precautions are taken.

-2. Duration The trek usually takes 8-11 days.
-You need great stamina so as to walk 5 to 7 hours per day.
+- Duration: The trek usually takes 8-11 days.
+You need great stamina to walk 5 to 7 hours per day.

-3. Terrain: The route is very hilly, rocky and there are down hikes.
+- Terrain: The route is very hilly and rocky, with some downhill sections.
 The single track is strenuous, more so when wet.
 Roads get rough and slippery.

-4. Weather Conditions: The weather conditions may interfere with this trek.
-There is cold weather and chances of rain, especially at higher elevations; you have to be ready against these factors.
+- Weather Conditions: Weather may interfere with this trek.
+There is cold weather and a chance of rain, especially at higher elevations; you have to be prepared for these conditions.

-5. Physical Fitness: Trekkers must possess a fair degree of physical fitness such as good cardiovascular health and strong legs.
-Before you trek, training on a regular basis by hiking, cycling or running will go a long way.
+- Physical Fitness: Trekkers must possess a fair degree of physical fitness, such as good cardiovascular health and strong legs.
+Before you trek, training regularly by hiking, cycling, or running will go a long way.

 Recommended Read: Adventure in Annapurna Base Camp Trek